Skip to main content

 Global flavors and multi-cultural fusion mixes are also trending upward, including flavor influences from Latin America, Asia, and the Middle East.
 Walsh opined that the “growing global influence is here to stay.”

-In 2022, SPINS saw significant growth in sales of products with specific health and wellness attributes—including snack products.
+SPINS saw significant growth in sales of products with specific health and wellness attributes—including snack products.
 Snacks as a category is not typically known for health and wellness attributes.
-However, products recognized as “clean” are doing well across the category, noted Farrell.
+However, products recognized as “clean” are doing well across the category, noted Farrell, even as growth among “gluten-free” and “vegan” has leveled off in several categories.

-Snack options that are plant-based are also performing well.
-An evolving category that has catered mainly to vegan or vegetarian consumers, plant-based is now poised for greater growth—as some 50% of shoppers practice flexitarian diets, Farrel stated.
+Yet plant-based are performing well.
+An evolving category that traditionally catered mainly to vegan or vegetarian consumers, plant-based snacks are poised for greater growth—as some 50% of shoppers practice flexitarian diets, Farrel stated.
 Another trend to watch is that of alternative proteins in snacks that have typically been meat-based, such as jerky, meat sticks, etc.

 Packaging matters, too.
 Said Farrell, “Some 86% of shoppers are more likely to purchase a product based on its packaging.
 Four of five people would buy more sustainable packaging options, if given the choice.
 And 76% have made an effort to purchase more sustainable products in the past year.”